Sam Phillips (musician): Career

 In October 2009, Phillips launched The Long Play, a music subscription service offering digital releases without a record label.
 The first subscription only EP, Hypnotists in Paris, was recorded with the Section Quartet and a Christmas collection Cold Dark Night, Magic for Everyone, Old Tin Pan, and Days of the One Night Stands followed, with the full-length album Cameras in the Sky being released in early 2010.
 In Spring of 2011 she issued Solid State, a public CD release comprising 13 of the best songs from her subscription service.

 In 2012, it was announced that she would be reunited with Gilmore Girls creator Amy Sherman-Palladino by scoring music for the short-lived American TV show Bunheads.

 Phillips described her next album, Pretty Time Bomb (later renamed Push Any Button), as being "a nostalgic sort of dream of being a pop star in the 60s and early 70s.
 It's a sweet kind of album and I don't know where it came from.
 I don't know what compelled me to make it.
 It's probably a bad idea, but every time I listen to what I've done, it makes me really happy.
 So I figure, that must mean something and I should go ahead and put it out there."

 Push Any Button was released on August 13, 2013.
-Phillips has described Push Any Button in as 'an impressionistic version of the AM pop radio playing inside her head'—a way of 'looking at the future through the past.
+Phillips has described Push Any Button as 'an impressionistic version of the AM pop radio playing inside her head'—a way of 'looking at the future through the past.
 For the vinyl release through her website, Phillips created a limited run of unique handmade collages on repurposed vintage LP sleeves sourced from flea markets.
 In 2015, a suite of these collage artworks were exhibited at Gertrude Contemporary in Melbourne, Australia in an exhibition called Lost and Profound curated by Daniel Mudie Cunningham.

 In 2013, Phillips' first live concert album, Sam Phillips: Live @ Largo at The Coronet, was made available digitally through her website, and is also the title of a 2019 documentary directed by Dave Rygalski, who filmed the 2013 performances.

-On November 21, 2016, Phillips released an eight-track downloadable EP Human Contact is Never Easy, which included four new tracks off her next album World on Sticks.
+On November 21, 2016, Phillips released an eight-track downloadable EP Human Contact is Never Easy, which included new tracks off her next album World on Sticks.

 Phillips reunited with Amy Sherman-Palladino as composer for Gilmore Girls: A Year in the Life, a revival of the television series, which was released on Netflix on November 25, 2016.

 In September 2018, Phillips released World on Sticks.

+A selection of Sam Phillips' score for Gilmore Girls was released on the Mutant label, in association with Warner Bros' WaterTower Music, in November 2025 on vinyl, cassette, CD and streaming platforms.

 Personal life

 In 1989, Phillips married producer and musician T-Bone Burnett.
-They have a daughter, Simone, born in 1997.
-Phillips and Burnett divorced in 2004, and both have since remarried.
+Phillips and Burnett divorced in 2004; both have since remarried, Phillips to Eric Gorfain.